trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 Rollups play a crucial part in providing next-generation scaling on Tezos.
 This page gives a technical introduction to Smart Rollups, their optimistic nature, and an intro to developing your own WASM kernel.

-## Prerequisites

-This page covers an advanced topic at the bleeding edge of Tezos core development.
-If you are interested in more fundamental reading, a great place to start is [Tezos Protocol and Shell](./protocol) and [Smart Contracts](../smart-contracts/languages).

 ## Examples

 For examples of Smart Rollups, see this repository: https://gitlab.com/tezos/kernel-gallery.